aksommerville/fullmoon4/README.md

 Tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-## TODO Wrap up verify

-- [x] choose-a-door map ID 51 in demo, unsure in full, did i even make it there yet?
-Can we somehow not hard-code that ID?
-- [x] editor: MapAllUi: Some regions are appearing more than once, eg church/castle basement.

 ### Full Maps

 - [ ] Village/forest boundary, need big tree on the village side.